arongas/spring-boot-lectures/Lecture 7 - Unit Testing/Lecture 7 - Unit Testing.md

 # Unit Testing

+## Importance of unit testing

-Unit testing it self is a huge topic of equal importance of functional and non functional project features.
+- Unit testing it self is a huge topic of equal importance of functional and non functional project features.

-No one can persuade a person against unit testing and actually every team needs to find it way on how to increase code quality
+- No one can persuade a person against unit testing and actually every team needs to find it way on how to increase code quality

 ## Arguments against unit testing

 - Application is small and there is no need to have unit testing

    > Well..
-I doubt that the application will always remain small and no maintenance will be needed
+I doubt that the application will always remain small and no maintenance will be needed.

+---

+## Arguments against unit testing

 - Not possible in our code due to complexity

-   > Exactly in complex projects it is hard to maintain and it is hard when adding new features to be sure that something else is not affected.
-If one seriously weights the risk and the complexity then it is obvious that without unit testing:
+   > Complex projects are hard to maintain and it is also hard when adding new features to be sure that something else is not affected.
+If one weights the risk and the complexity then it is obvious that without unit testing:
    >
-   > New bugs will keep appearing due to new features.
+   > - New bugs will keep appearing due to new features.
    >
-   > Code quality improvements and design improvements are not possible because developers will be afraid of affecting the existing code.
+   > - Code quality improvements and design improvements are not possible because developers will be afraid of affecting the existing code.
    >
-   > Method/code duplication will be a **must do**
+   > - Method/code duplication will be a **must do**
-   >
 ---

 ## Arguments against unit testing